giacomelli/giacomelli.github.io/_posts/2018-06-01-GeneticSharp-Car2D.md

 **Why does the challenges need to be incremental?**

-During first tests with gap road a realize if a just put a 8 meters gap in front of first generation cars, the genetic algoritm can choose better designs, because most of them just fall in the first gap.
-The challenge was too much for the initial generations, but if I just increase the size of the gaps until get the 8 meters gap, the genetic algorithm can choose better and better designs each generation.
+During first tests with the gap road I realized if I just put a 8 meters gap in front of first generation cars, the genetic algoritm can not choose better designs, because most of them just fall in the first gap.
+The challenge was too much for the initial generations, but if I just increased the size of the gaps from small size until get the 8 meters gap, the genetic algorithm could choose better and better designs each generation.

 **It's how we learn**